salesforce/sa11y/packages/assert/README.md

 //  - a11yResultsFormatter from @sa11y/format
 await assertAccessible();

+// Can be used to test accessibility of a specific HTML element const elem = document.getElementById('foo');
+await assertAccessible(elem);

 // Can be overridden to use custom dom, ruleset or formatter
 //  - Specifying null for formatter will result in using JSON stringify await assertAccessible(document, recommended, null);